lucasapchagas/OmniverseCLI/README.md

 OmniVerseCLI employs the Maven build system to efficiently compile, test, and package the project.
 By utilizing Maven, developers benefit from standardized project management, dependency resolution, and a straightforward build lifecycle.

+- You'll need Java 17 in order to build and run the package.

 - You can build it just by running `./mvnw package` in the project root folder, the target file will be generated at `/target/` folder.

 - You can always just use the most recent released version instead of building it.
 [Download it here](https://github.com/lucasapchagas/OmniverseCLI/releases/tag/release)